librosa/librosa/docs/ioformats.rst

 samples, which ensures that stream processing will provide equivalent results to if the entire sequence was processed in one step (assuming padding / centering is disabled).

-For more details about the streaming interface, refer to :func:`librosa.core.stream`.
+For more details about the streaming interface, refer to :func:`librosa.stream`.

 Read file-like objects
 ----------------------

 If you want to read audio from file-like objects (also called *virtual files*) you can use `soundfile` as well.
-(This will also work with :func:`librosa.core.load` and :func:`librosa.core.stream`, provided that the underlying codec is supported by `soundfile`.)
+(This will also work with :func:`librosa.load` and :func:`librosa.stream`, provided that the underlying codec is supported by `soundfile`.)

 E.g.: read files from zip compressed archives: